Table of Contents

 Keep in mind, however, that you could ultimately owe taxes, depending on how you make withdrawals, if you receive more than the total amount of premium payments you make into a life insurance policy.

 With whole life insurance policies, you receive an illustration showing increasing cash values over time — a road map of where your policy can end up if everything goes according to plan.
 But dividend-paying policies can potentially accelerate that growth or change other aspects of your policy.

 Insurers set premiums based on their expected income and expenses — as well as their need to remain competitive.
 If the insurance company's actual results are better than expected, several outcomes are possible, depending on your insurance type:

 - With non-dividend-paying life insurance policies, the insurer retains profits made as a result of favorable performance.

 - With dividend-paying policies, the insurer can pass some of the earnings on to customers.
+Customers with participating policies pay higher premiums due to potential dividends.

-Because of the potential for dividends, customers with participating policies typically pay higher monthly or annual premiums than those with standard policies.
 However, in some cases, dividends and cash values can accumulate in ways that result in dividend-paying policies actually having a lower net cost than non-participating whole life policies over the long term.